Making security understandable

 Why we're building it

 ThreatControl already builds tools that ingest disparate technical material, reason about how systems are connected, and produce structured findings with traceable evidence.
 Clarity extends that work into a setting where everything has to run locally and every claim has to be defensible.
-We have prior experience building knowledge tools of this kind, and we treat sensitivity, provenance, and the limits of model confidence as design constraints rather than afterthoughts.
+An earlier (much smaller-scope) version of Clarity was built for a defence prime at a prior startup - same problem class, narrower scope - so the architectural patterns are well-grounded.
+We treat sensitivity, provenance, and the limits of model confidence as design constraints rather than afterthoughts.

 Status

-Clarity is currently in research and prototype.
+Clarity is in active research and prototype.
+The core architecture - multi-modal ingestion, structural knowledge graph, model router with swap-minimising scheduler, cascading verifier, verifiable runtime isolation - is in working-draft form, with runnable sketches of the agent main loop and the egress-monitor sidecar.
 We're talking to organisations who recognise the problem - particularly teams running technical investigations in offline or sensitivity-constrained environments - and who would like to be involved early.
 If that sounds like you, get in touch.

 Get in touch